charlieschwabacher/gestalt/README.md

   different datastore.

 - `@index` marks fields that should be indexed in the database.
-They can be used to sort connection fields, or can be used to make custom queries efficiently.
+They can be used to sort connection fields, or just to make custom queries efficiently from javascript.

 - `@unique` marks fields that should have a guarantee of uniqueness by constraint in the database.